cjerzak/causalimages-software/README.md

 ### When Reading in Images from Disk
 For most applications of large-scale causal image analysis, we won't be able to read whole set of images into `R`'s memory.
 Instead, we will specify a function that will read images from somewhere on your harddrive.
 You can also experiment with other methods---as long as you can specify a function that returns an image when given the appropriate `imageKeysOfUnits` value, you should be fine.
 See [`tutorials/AnalyzeImageHeterogeneity_Tutorial.R`](https://github.com/cjerzak/causalimages-software/blob/main/tutorials/AnalyzeImageHeterogeneity_Tutorial.R) for a full example.

-### Alternatives to `acquireImageFxn` by Specifying Disk Location of Image/Video Data
-In general, specifying a function to read images from disk will depend on your operating system and file system.
-Usually, reading in raster files and converting them to arrays is one way to go, or reading in image dimensions via `data.table::fread`.
-The fastest option is to use the `tfrecord` format.
-For that option, see [this dedicated tutorial](https://github.com/cjerzak/causalimages-software/blob/main/tutorials/UsingTfRecords_Tutorial.R) on `tfrecord` use.

 ## Analyzing the Sample Data
 Now that we've established some understanding of the data and written the `acquireImageFxn`, we are ready to proceed with the initial use of the causal image decomposition.